 Created By EdAppExplore this free course

 Retail work can be very physically demanding as it usually requires employees to lift heavy materials, stand for long periods of time, and do tasks repetitively.
 All of these risk factors combined can cause serious musculoskeletal disorders like back injuries, tendonitis, rotator cuff injuries, muscle strain, and many others.
 To help retail employers train their employees, EdApp created the Ergonomics for Retail course.
 It covers topics like ergonomic principles, front-end practices for common retail tasks like checkout, bagging, and carry out, and storewide ergonomic solutions like using step stools for hard-to-reach shelves and transporting heavy items with carts.
-Your workers will also learn more about different kinds of stretches, including alternating knee flexion, hip circles, and standing forward bend, all of which can lessen their risk of developing musculoskeletal disorders.
+Your workers will also learn more about different kinds of stretches, including alternating knee flexion, elbow stretches, hip circles, and standing forward bend, all of which can lessen their risk of developing musculoskeletal disorders.

 Through EdApp's intuitive authoring tool, you can quickly edit, rebrand, and deploy the course directly to your workers’ mobile device in just a few clicks.